SAB113/CryoParticleSegment/notebook/README.md

 Explore our comprehensive tutorial series designed to guide you through every stage of using the CRISP framework—from segmentation to downstream particle analysis.
 The series is divided into two main sections: the core segmentation pipeline and a practical downstream analysis example focused on particle picking.

+### The dataset
+> Please refer to the [table here](https://github.com/BioinfoMachineLearning/cryoppp?tab=readme-ov-file#cryoppp-statistics) for the available datasets in CryoPPP and their statistics.
+> For additional details about micrograph features in CryoPPP, see the [table in the paper](https://static-content.springer.com/esm/art%3A10.1038%2Fs41597-023-02280-2/MediaObjects/41597_2023_2280_MOESM4_ESM.xlsx).

 ### Main Segmentation Framework

 - **[00-A_Mask_Generator_clean.ipynb](00-A_Mask_Generator_clean.ipynb)**
   - **Focus**: Generate segmentation maps for real datasets.
   - **Key Components**: Environment setup, dataset download, exploratory data analysis, application of various thresholding methods, and segmentation mask generation.
+  - To proceed, please obtain a LICENSE ID of CryoSPARC from [this page](https://cryosparc.com/download).

 - **[00-B_Dataset preprocessing.ipynb](00-B_Dataset%20preprocessing.ipynb)**
   - **Focus**: Create training, validation, and testing splits.